maxaeon/EQ-bench/docs/persisting_constructs.md

 Records may also include a `synonyms` array with alternate names or related terms.
 The constructs page uses these values to make search more flexible.

+Construct submissions can reference supporting papers using the `references` field.
+This is an array of literature IDs (or titles) chosen from the existing entries in the database.
+When adding a new construct via the website, the form presents a multi-select dropdown populated with literature titles.
+Select the relevant sources or leave it blank.
+If a needed reference is missing, add it to the literature table first so it appears in the list.

 This hybrid method keeps contributions transparent via the JSON snapshots while allowing richer queries and edits through the Supabase backend.